sachinladde/AzureCentos-MultipleVMs-Terraform/README.md

 		 command = "sleep 120; ANSIBLE_HOST_KEY_CHECKING=False \ansible-playbook -u Nancy --private-key '${file("/etc/ssh/ssh_host_rsa_key")}' -i '${azurerm_public_ip.pip.*.ip_address},' Pingtest.yml"
 	    }
 	```
+## Jenkins Integration with Git
+This section explains different configuration of jenkins and github repository.
+It also explains how Jenkins & git read the changes in the repository & auto triggeres Jenkins build.

+### Jenkins Plugin & Project Setup
+   - In order to integrate Jenkins with Github or any version controle system, we need to install respective plugins in Jenkins.
+You need to Select "Manage Jenkins" - > Manage Plugins - > Search for github plugin and install it.

+   -

 [terraform website]: https://www.terraform.io/downloads.html
 [Microsoft Website]: https://code.visualstudio.com/download